exoad/mcinfo/README.md

 # McInfo

-A simple UI to search up information regarding Minecraft players and servers.
+A simple UI to search for information regarding Minecraft players and servers.

 ## Demo